-At 7:04 PM,Oath of Office for Recently Elected Officers: Supervisor A, Kurt Johnson; Supervisor B, Jon Olson; Supervisor C, Mike Ruhland; and Treasurer, Peter Olson

-Chair Kurt Johnson called the meeting to order and stated that Supervisor Kurt Johnson, Supervisor Mike Ruhland, Treasurer Peter Olson, and Clerk Sandra Lee Olson were in attendance.
+At 7:04 PM, Chair Kurt Johnson called the meeting to order and stated that Supervisor Kurt Johnson, Supervisor Mike Ruhland, Treasurer Peter Olson, and Clerk Sandra Lee Olson were in attendance.
 Supervisor Jon Olson did not attend.

 Following the Pledge of Allegiance, Mike Ruhland made a motion to accept the Agenda as printed.
 Kurt Johnson offered second to the motion and a unanimous vote in favor of acceptance was cast.